twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-different-types-of-file.md

     {{ fromJson .chezmoi.stdin | setValueAtPath "key.nestedKey" "value" | toPrettyJson }}
     ```

+!!! warning

+    Modify templates must not have a `.tmpl` extension.

 Secondly, if only a small part of the file changes then consider using a
 template to re-generate the full contents of the file from the current state.
 For example, Kubernetes configurations include a current context that can be